Cosby5/All-My-Stars/README.md

 - [iximiuz/docker-to-linux](https://github.com/iximiuz/docker-to-linux) - Make bootable Linux disk image (ab)using Docker
 - [Luzifer/project-status](https://github.com/Luzifer/project-status) - Template for a SVG image to be embedded into the README file of a Github repository.
 - [genuinetools/sshb0t](https://github.com/genuinetools/sshb0t) - A bot for keeping your ssh authorized_keys up to date with user's GitHub keys, **only** use if you enable 2FA & keep your keys updates.
-- [cloudflavor/tooler](https://github.com/cloudflavor/tooler) - Create systemd-nspawn ready to boot containers for system debugging and customize them on-the-fly with your own tools.
 - [WanghongLin/StandaloneDVM](https://github.com/WanghongLin/StandaloneDVM) - Run the standalone dalvik virtual machine

 ## Nginx